lsu-ddem/intro-to-esports/content/3-Video/1_Lesson_1/_index.en.md

 ## Modifications/Accommodations and Access for All:

 A simpler version of Imagery and storytelling is already prepared if there are students that need to re-review the information.
-Also, if students need an alternate assignment due to their personal disposition to the material, Alterations will be easily made.
+Also, if students need an alternate assignment due to their personal disposition to the material, alterations will be easily made.

 ## Implementation Feedback:
 Students can receive feedback on their completed storyboards from their peers and instructor.
 Students can then share how they felt about the project with their instructor; as well as what they gained from it, how it could have better benefited them, etc.